Event schedule

 Attention

 Late participants must register until the first hour of the symposium opening.
 After this time, no new participants will be included in the symposium.
-Late participants should contact Officer Onur Ağaoğlu on +90 541 140 01 21.
+Late participants should contact Officer Mehmet Alan on +90 5542997215.
 Participation to the symposium can only take place when the necessary permissions are given by the problematic member of the organizing board.

 Assoc.
 Prof. Hasan Said TORTOP